-When you’re capturing live-action and recording adventures, GoPro video cameras are the leading brand.
-Various models have appeared on our lists of the best action cameras available for years.
-Now that summer is in full swing, it’s a great time to start looking for a camera, as there are some great cheap GoPro deals to be had on both current and previous-generation models.
-Note that GoPro prices and availability are changing often this summer, so if you see a good deal on the model you like, don’t hesitate.
+GoPro video cameras are the go-to brand for live-action video capture.
+We’ve included various GoPro models on our lists of the best action cameras for years.
+There are some great cheap GoPro deals to be had on both current and previous-generation models.
+Note that GoPro prices and availability change often this summer, so if you see a good deal on the model you like, don’t hesitate.
 Not sure which one to pick?
 Below our top deals, we’ve included some information about the feature sets of all of GoPro’s recent action cameras.
 After something a bit cheaper?
 We’ve rounded up all the best GoPro alternatives.

 Today’s best GoPro deals

 - – $300, was $700

 - — $350, was $399

 - — $384, was $499